-Applicants must obtain a RATS username and password from OPA in order to submit an application and track its progress.
-First time applicants are encouraged to contact OPA to obtain a RATS tutorial.
+Applicants must obtain a RATS username and password from OPA at MarineScience@state.gov in order to submit an application and track its progress.
+First time applicants are encouraged to contact OPA with questions about the process.

 RATS application and consent records are not available for public reference until after the approved research has been conducted.
 The resulting research data and reports are also not available for public access through RATS, however the preliminary and final report transmission dates are available to prove the applicant’s satisfaction of coastal State obligations.

 *Please note the new timeline requirement for submission of RATS applications to the Department of State, updated August 27, 2018.*

 - Applicants are encouraged to develop their research plans in consultation with scientists from the